Authentic Spanish Paella Recipes: Unstirred Delight!

 By the end of the celebrations, they’re burned to the ground.
 But the Fallas wouldn’t be the same without paella.

-If you ever visit, you’ll see enormous paella pans simmering over wood fires at night.
+If you ever visit, you’ll see enormous pans simmering over wood or gas fires at night.
 And if you don’t spot the pans right away, the amazing aroma will surely lead you to them.

 The Origins of the Paella